ullas-jain/ullas-jain.github.io/_posts/2021-06-24-writing-custom-lint-in-android.md

 ## Basics on lint.

-Lint is a code scanning tool that can help you to identify and correct the structural problems of your code without having to execute the app or write unit-
+Lint is a code scanning tool that can help you to identify and correct the structural problems of your code without having to execute the app or write unit-tests.

 ## Show me code